A Simple "Motivation" Can Enhance Reinforcement Finetuning of Large Reasoning Models: Method

-Following the previous work~\citep{xie2025logic} of RLVR, we utilize a verified reward function for the K\&K logic puzzle dataset.
-The reward function contains two components: the Correctness Score and the Format Score.
+Following the previous work~\citep{xie2025logic} of RLVR, we utilize a verifiable reward function for the K\&K Logic Puzzle dataset and demonstrate how the motivation is designed based on the reward function.
+The reward function contains two components: (\romannumeral1) Correctness Score and (\romannumeral2) Format Score.
 It is implemented by rule-based verification and capable of being described in natural language, enabling the motivation to be injected into the training process.
 Here is the System Prompt and Motivation for K\&K puzzle:

-By injecting the motivation into the training process, we enable the model to be aware of the motivation of the task, which describe the reward function of the RLVR pipeline.
+By injecting the motivation into the training process, we enable the model to be aware of the motivation of the task, which describes the reward function of the RLVR pipeline.
 The motivation provides a clear specification of what is expected and how to do it correctly, aligning the generation with the transcendent optimization objective.
 This approach leverages the in-context learning ability of LLMs to improve their reasoning capabilities in a more efficient and effective manner.
+More details about the complete motivation prompt design for the tasks are provided in Appendix~\ref{appendix:motivation design}.